This post may contain affiliate links. Please read our disclosure policy.

 Ingredient shown for pancake recipe includes milk, baking powder, flour, vanilla, sugar, an egg, and salt.

-If you have any ingredients leftover from this single serving pancake recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch pancake recipe, check out our Leftover Ingredients Recipe Finder.

 • Flour: Use all-purpose flour in this recipe.